nevi000/Assignment5/Report.md

 The "commit_idx" variable (commit index) increased from 4 to 5 The "last_applied" variable (last applied index) increased from 4 to 5

-This happened because the leader first appends the PUT
+This happened because the leader first appends the PUT operation

 This happens because the leader first appends the PUT operation as a new log entry to its log, then replicates this entry to the followers.
 Once a majority of nodes (2 out of 3) have stored the entry,